Kansas judge will decide whether to pause 24-hour delay on abortion

 However, Republicans argue that the act, including its latest amendment, allows women to make an informed decision.

-“There was a lot of thought that went into these very simple bills that we wrote to just protect women…and help women to know there is an alternative…there is an option.
-I can’t imagine why someone would want an injunction about these women… vulnerable women… being more informed,” said Senator Beverly Gossage, (R) Eudora.
+“There was a lot of thought that went into these very simple bills that we wrote to just protect women and help women to know there is an alternative, there is an option.
+I can’t imagine why someone would want an injunction about these women, vulnerable women, being more informed,” said Sen. Beverly Gossage, R-Eudora.

 The hearing in Johnson County on the temporary injunction requested by abortion providers will decide whether that continues.
 It will take place Tuesday, August 8, at 2 p.m. at the Johnson County District Courthouse.